nathanmarz/storm/external/storm-hdfs/README.md

 You can read about setting up secure HDFS here: http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SecureMode.html.

 ### Using keytabs on all worker hosts
 If you have distributed the keytab files for hdfs user on all potential worker hosts then you can use this method.
-Your topology configuration should have:
+You should specify a hdfs config key using the method HdfsBolt/State.withconfigKey("somekey") and the value map of this key should have following 2 properties:

 hdfs.keytab.file: "/path/to/keytab/"
 hdfs.kerberos.principal: "user@EXAMPLE.com"